crunchysteve/SoleBot/README.md

 # New Solenoid Bracket Design

-20241212-1835AEDT: Ignoring the "wrong" mounting holes for the solenoids the new beater bracket design is done.
+20250101-1205AEDT: The new beater bracket design is done, printed and tested.
+Update photos to follow in the next day or so.

 This design uses a pair of Gibratar vintage hoop clips, a length of M5 threaded rod and a few nuts and washers to fasten the bracket to the drum.
 It also mounts the solenoid out from the end of the bracket, rather than mounting it on the side.
 This should prevent any inaccuracies that *may* be introduced by torsional forces of the solenoid being offset from the bracket centre.